Being stuck at home with the kids is hard. So is sending them back into the world.

 For Becky Franklin, a 38-year-old director of administration for an arts organization in Minneapolis, the anxiety has manifested as a recurring nightmare: She watches her 6-year-old son, Archer, as he takes off on his bike at top speed, rounding a street corner and zooming out of sight.

-“I could never keep up with him and would shout desperately ‘Archer!
-Wait!’” she says.
+“I could never keep up with him and would shout desperately: ‘Archer!
+Wait!’ ” she says.
 “I always woke up just as I was convinced that Archer was gone forever.”

 Her mind isn’t much calmer in her waking life, she says, as she looks ahead to September.